Sometimes the negative thinking in Despair can make

 The best way to overcome feeling overwhelmed is to break down the activity in small, easier-to-achieve chunks.

-2. It is important to spend more time cultivating relationships with family
+2. It is important to spend more time cultivating

 Despair evokes behaviors in people which tend to cut them off from the outside world.
 As a result they can become more withdrawn and less talkative or sociable.